Today (July 30, 2014): Review of The St Regis San Francisco (California, USA).

 - Save money: read my tips for getting the best deal at a luxury hotel like The St Regis San Francisco (and/or receive many free perks).

-- If you are a light sleeper, then request a higher room on the side of the hotel facing the interior instead of Third Street.
+- Room tip: If you are a light sleeper, then request a higher room on the side of the hotel facing the interior instead of Third Street.

 - Make use of the complimentary, chauffeur-driven Bentley car service to a destination within a 2 mile radius of the hotel.

 - Read my tips for preparing your trip in time.